MicrosoftDocs/power-platform/power-virtual-agents/advanced-end-user-authentication.md

 1. Go to the [**Topics page**](authoring-create-edit-topics.md) for the bot you want to edit.

-1. Open the authoring canvas for the topic you want to add the authentication template to.
+1. Open the **Authoring canvas** for the topic you want to add the authentication template to.

 1. Select the plus (**+**) icon to add a message node.
 Enter what the bot should say to indicate that a sign-on experience is about to occur.